Markets in V-mode: vaccine hopes, Biden bounce in play

 3/ CALMING NERVES

-The CBOE's VIX volatility Index .VIX, known as Wall Street's "fear gauge", is hovering near August lows as greater clarity on the outcome of the U.S. presidential election induced investors to unwind bets on a jump in volatility.
+The CBOE’s VIX volatility Index, known as Wall Street’s “fear gauge”, is hovering near August lows as greater clarity on the outcome of the U.S. presidential election induced investors to unwind bets on a jump in volatility.

 4/ EQUITY RECORD